-Atlanta police: Rappers report $366K in jewelry as stolen
+Iggy Azalea, Playboy Carti report $366K in stolen jewelry

-ATLANTA (AP) — Rappers Iggy Azalia and Playboi Carti have told Atlanta police that $366,000 worth of jewelry was stolen from their rental home.
+ATLANTA (AP) — Rappers Iggy Azalea and Playboi Carti have told Atlanta police that $366,000 worth of jewelry was stolen from their rental home.

-The Atlanta Journal-Constitution says a police report filed Nov.
+The Atlanta Journal-Constitution reports a police report filed Nov.
 17 lists 19 pieces of jewelry including diamond rings, platinum bracelets and luxury watches.

 Amethyst Kelly, who performs as Iggy Azalea, told police the theft occurred Nov.
 14, when the back door was unlocked so Jordan Carter, known as Playboi Carti, could get in.

-Note: This story has been corrected to spell the rapper’s stage name as Iggy Azalea, not Iggy Azalia.